cbonoz/unite25/notes.md

 - **Limited cross-chain support**: No seamless way for users on non-EVM chains (like Stellar) to tip EVM users
 - **Manual conversion overhead**: Recipients must manually swap each tip, creating friction and ongoing maintenance

+### Challenges going after

+Build a full Application using 1inch APIs

+1inch offers a variety of REST APIs that make building onchain applications simpler.
+Create a full dApp using as many 1inch APIs as possible.
+Example integration points:
+- Add swap functionality with one of our swap protocols (1inch Cross-chain Swap (Fusion+), Intent-based Swap (Fusion), Classic Swap, or Limit Order protocol)
+- Source onchain data using our data APIs (price feeds API, wallet balances API, token metadata API, and many more)
+- Post transactions our Web3 API to interact with the blockchain Qualification Requirements
+- Application should use 1inch API as much as possible
+- Consistent commit history should be in the GitHub project.
+No low or single-commit entries allowed!

+Extend Fusion+ to Stellar

+Build a novel extension for 1inch Cross-chain Swap (Fusion+) that enables swaps between Ethereum and Stellar.
+Qualification Requirements
+Requirements:
+- Preserve hashlock and timelock functionality for the non-EVM implementation
+- Swap functionality should be bidirectional (swaps should be possible to and from Ethereum)
+- Onchain (mainnet/L2 or testnet) execution of token transfers should be presented during the final demo (EVM testnets will require the deployment of Limit Order Protocol contracts)
+Stretch goals (not hard requirements):
+- UI
+- Enable partial fills

 ### Solution

 SwapJar solves these problems by creating a **universal, gasless tipping experience** powered by 1inch Fusion+: